 Current deal – 30% off + free gift in every delivery

-Every week you choose from a selection of Hungryroot recipes.
+Every week, choose from a selection of Hungryroot recipes.
 When you select a recipe, Hungryroot adds all the required ingredients to your cart.
-You never again need worry about starting supper, then realizing you forgot to buy something.
+You never again need to worry about starting supper, then realizing you forgot to buy something.

 Hungryroot has an especially strong selection of vegan and vegetarian ingredients.
 Precut vegetables make plant-based eating a lot easier, as do cashew-based prepared sauces and pasta made with healthier ingredients like chickpea flour.
 Precooked proteins and grains make things even simpler.